nuel07/printf/README.md

-This repo is for building my very own printf function.
+The code snippets for my printf function.